-If a move is necessary outside this room change period, please consult with the GVA.
-The Leadership Center and Residence Life must approve room changes within the building and will provide approval to the AC and Assignments Coordinator.
+If a move is necessary outside this room change period, please consult with the GVA or GHD.
+The GHD must approve room changes within the building and will provide approval to the AC and Assignments Coordinator.
 The student approved to move must complete all paperwork with the Assignments Coordinator in the Department of Residence Life.
 The Assignments Coordinator will initiate the room change paperwork.
 Any time a student changes rooms; she must be checked out of the current room and checked in to the new room by a RA.
 If damages exist, charges will be added to the student's account and taken from the resident's deposit.